RobertGregg/Website/content/post/Parameter Identifiability/index.md

 ### Observe a System and Gather Data

-To illustrate a typical procedure for finding parameters in an ODE model, consider the system below where a green fluorescent protein (GFP) mRNA is inserted into a cell.
+To illustrate a typical procedure for finding parameters in an ODE model, consider the system below where green fluorescent protein (GFP) mRNA is inserted into a cell.
 The mRNA is translated by the ribosome in the cell to generate the light emitting protein.

 <img src=".\Figure_GFP.png" alt="sc" style="zoom:48%;" />